Stochastic conformal flows in even dimensions: Introduction

 The meaning of ``almost every $z \in \CM$" is not yet clear, and will be made precise via the proof of the main theorem in Section \ref{dirichlet}.

 For LQF, we will need a slightly stronger version of the condition (A2):

 Since Q flow and Ricci flow coincide in two dimensions, one can express the result of \cite{DS22} as showing the existence of a weak solution to LQF when $n=2$ and the prescribing function $f$ is $\overline{Q_\mathrm{ref}}$.
-Our main result generalizes this considerably: \begin{theorem} Let $(M, g)$ be a closed manifold of even dimension $n$ such that conditions (A1) and (A2) are satisfied.
+Our main result generalizes this: \begin{theorem} Let $(M, g)$ be a closed, locally conformally flat manifold of even dimension $n$ such that conditions (A1) and (A2) are satisfied.
 Choose $g_\mathrm{ref}$ in the conformal class of $g$ so that $Q_\mathrm{ref}$ is constant, and suppose $\sigma^2 < 2n^{-1} (4\pi)^{n/2} (n/2-1)!$.
 Then for any positive $f \in C^\infty (M)$, there exists a weak solution to NQF with prescribed $Q$-curvature $f$.
-If instead $f \leq 0$ and condition (A2) is replaced by (A2'), then there exists a weak solution to LQF with prescribed curvature $f$. \end{theorem}
+If instead $f \leq 0$ and condition (A2) is replaced by (A2'), then there exists a weak solution to LQF with prescribed $Q$-curvature $f$. \end{theorem}

-As an immediate application of the definition of a weak solution with $h=1$, we obtain the following corollary.
+As an immediate application of the theorem and the definition of a weak solution with $h=1$, we obtain the following corollary.

 \begin{corollary} Suppose all the assumptions of Theorem \ref{main-theorem} are satisfied.
-The total volume $(V_t)_{t \geq 0}$ of the weak solutions in the theorem satisfy the equation for NQF and for LQF.
+The total volume $V_t \coloneq \omega_t (1)$ of the weak solutions in the theorem satisfy the SDE for NQF and for LQF.
 In the particular case where $Q_\mathrm{ref} \leq 0$ and $f = Q_\mathrm{ref}$, the LQF volume equation is \end{corollary}

-The processes we construct in the proof of Theorem \ref{main-theorem} will always be symmetric with respect to the associated measure (\ref{nqf-measure} or \ref{qf-measure}).
-These measures will not always be invariant, but will be for LQF under some additional assumptions.
+The processes we construct in the proof of Theorem \ref{main-theorem} will always be symmetric with respect to the associated measure \eqref{nqf-measure} or \eqref{qf-measure}.
+These measures will not always be invariant with respect to the corresponding process, but we can show that the measure for LQF is invariant under some additional assumptions:

 \begin{corollary} Suppose all the assumptions of Theorem \ref{main-theorem} are satisfied.
-If $Q_\mathrm{ref} < 0$, $f = Q_\mathrm{ref}$, and $\sigma^2 \leq -2Q_\mathrm{ref} (1)$, then the weak solution to LQF constructed in the proof of Theorem \ref{main-theorem} has an invariant measure with formal density given by Equation \ref{qf-measure}.
-In the special case where $\rho = 1 + a_n n \sigma^2 / 4$, this invariant measure is the conformally quasi-invariant adjusted Polyakov-Liouville measure constructed in \cite{DHKS}. \end{corollary}
+If $Q_\mathrm{ref} < 0$, $f = Q_\mathrm{ref}$, and $\sigma^2 \leq -2Q_\mathrm{ref} (1) / n$, then the weak solution to LQF constructed in the proof of Theorem \ref{main-theorem} has an invariant measure with formal density given by \eqref{qf-measure}.
+In the special case where $\rho = 1 + \frac{n \sigma^2}{2 (n/2 - 1)!
+(4\pi)^{n/2}}$, this invariant measure is the conformally quasi-invariant adjusted Polyakov-Liouville measure constructed in \cite{DHKS}. \end{corollary}